Form W-2 Reporting for SIMPLE IRA Contributions

 nonelective contributions made by an employer to an employee's SIMPLE IRA are

-NOT to be shown on Form W-2.
+not shown on Form W-2.

-Federal Income Taxes -
+Federal Income Taxes:

 Amounts withheld from an employee's gross pay for contributions to

-FICA Taxes (Federal Insurance Contribution Act) -
+FICA Taxes (Federal Insurance Contribution Act):

-subject to social security and and Medicare taxes and
+Salary reduction contributions are subject to social security and and Medicare taxes and

 are included in the boxes on Form W-2 for Social Security wages (Box 3) and Medicare wages and tips (Box 5).